Reviewing Austin’s Parks

 Bonus: Eastwoods Neighborhood Park

 Sometimes, you just want a classic, nostalgic park.
-If like me, you live on or near UT campus, Eastwood is a short walk away, and an amazing place to study sitting on shaded picnic tables, people-watch, or relive some fond childhood memories (I may have indulged in a few minutes on the swings, and 10/10 would recommend).
+If like me, you live on or near UT campus, Eastwood is a short walk away.
+It’s an amazing place to study sitting on shaded picnic tables, people-watch, or relive some fond childhood memories (I may have indulged in a few minutes on the swings, and 10/10 would recommend).
 This park has also been there since 1930, so you know it’s time-tested and well loved by the neighborhood.
 Also, pro tip: if you’re taking a car, parking is free on Sundays.